michaeldmcqueen/resources.gmt.com-website/_staffing_resources/leadership/director.md

 ###### Compensation

-This is a paid position, offering compensation of $1,000 for each camp directed.
+This is a paid position, offering compensation of $1,000 for each camp you are confirmed to direct.
 Travel expenses are also covered in accordance with our company travel guidelines.